Frequently Asked Questions

 Q. DOES YOUR COMPANY HAVE PUBLIC LIABILITY INSURANCE

 A. Yes, Kokoda Historical has a Public Liability Policy from ABICO which covers our trekkers up to a maximum amount of AU$10 million per claim.
-To view our Public Liability Certificate please click here (see FAQ folder containing the document).
+To view our Public Liability Certificate please click here.

 Q. WHAT IS THE MAXIMUM NUMBER OF TREKKERS YOU TAKE ON EACH TREK?